mklarz/cipher_identifier/README.md

 # dcode.fr cipher identifier
 WIP of a script that tries to identify symbol ciphers (for now) available on [dcode.fr](https://www.dcode.fr/) based on input.

+A compiled list of all of the image symbols can be found in [CIPHERS.md](CIPHERS.md).

 #### Install
 ```
 git clone https://github.com/corax/dcode_identifier.git`